The Major Festivals of Laos

-The entire event takes place with much merriment and humour as teams try to entertain the audience while the rockets are being set up and ready to fire.
+The entire event takes place with much merriment and humour as teams try to entertain the audience while the rockets are made ready to fire or prepared for firing.
 Boun Bang Fai takes place on the outskirts of Vientiane but it is more elaborate in the neighbouring cities of Nason, Natham, Pakhanhoung and so on.
-You can watch the rockets and enjoy the festival from May 3–7, 2019

 Pi Mai Lao

-The festival of Pi Mai Lao, known to the rest of the world as “The Laotian New Year”, is the most anticipated festival celebrated in Laos.
-Everyone looks forward to the festival as it is celebrated across the country and it has deep significance to Laotian society.
-Much like the “Songkran festival” in Thailand, Pi Mai Lao is celebrated over a 3-day period, where people throw water on each other and partake in many different festivities.
+The festival of Pi Mai Lao, known to the rest of the world as “The Lao New Year”, is the most anticipated festival celebrated in Laos.
+Everyone looks forward to the festival as its excitedly anticipated by everyone in Laos.
+Much like the “Songkran festival” in Thailand, Pi Mai Lao isis celebrated across the country over a 3 day period and is of great significance to Lao people., where they throw water on each other and partake in many different festivities.

 The first day of the festival is the last day of the old year, this is when people clean their homes and villages.
 The second day of the festival is the “day of no day” as it is not the old year or the new year and the last day marks the start of the new year.
 Celebrations and events will take place all over Laos during Pi Mai Lao and Vientiane is no different.
-Pi Mai Lao takes place all over Laos but here are some of the most exciting streets you can visit in Vientiane for Pi Mai Lao 2019, which takes place from April 14-17 in 2019.
+Pi Mai Lao takes place all over Laos but here are some of the most exciting streets you can visit in Vientiane for Pi Mai Lao 2019, which takes place from April14th to 16th April every year..

 Boun That Luang